 The occupier of a mine1 is entitled to get all the minerals2 in his mine in a skilful and usual course of working3, and legitimate operations conducted for that purpose do not impose a liability upon the owner of mines lying at a higher level, if the result4 is to permit the escape of water which collects in the workings, or even if the natural flow is increased.
-Thus the removal of a stratum which results in the inundation of a lower mine by an accumulation of water above the stratum5, or the construction between two parallel inclined seams
+Thus the removal of a stratum which results in the inundation of a lower mine by an accumulation of water above the stratum5,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL

 0330 161 1234